8 Introduction to Python and Pandas

 + facet_wrap("Marital_Status"))

-Now that you are familiar with python, pandas, and plotting.
+Now that we are familiar with python, pandas, and plotting.
 There are two data.tables from AncientMetagenomeDir which contains metadata from metagenomes.
-You should, by using the code in the tutorial be able to explore the datasets and make some fancy plots.
+We should, by using the code in the tutorial be able to explore the datasets and make some fancy plots.

 file names: